Marina Torlonia di Civitella-Cesi: Family

-About
+Political and charity work

-In February 1934, Torlonia had made her New York City debut.
-Torlonia enjoyed going to nightclubs and charity work, and in 1934 she led many charity fundraising efforts.
+In February 1934, Torlonia made her New York City debut.
+Torlonia enjoyed going to nightclubs and undertaking Democratic Party-related charity work.
+In 1934 she led many charity fundraising efforts.
 Some of the charity fundraisers she was involved with include the American Auxiliary Hospital in Mougins, France, the Italian Welfare League, New York City Cancer Institute, the New York Diet Kitchen Association, the Babies Hospital of the City of New York, Soldiers and Sailors Club of New York, New York Exchange for Woman's Work, Woman's Auxiliary of the Osteopathic Clinic of New York, Goddard Neighborhood Centre, Children's Village at Dobbs Ferry, New York, among others.

-In 1936, Torlonia was dressed as "wealth" with a tall headdress and two hand maids at a one of a nationwide set of birthday celebrations for President Roosevelt.
+In 1936 Torlonia was dressed as "wealth" with a tall headdress and two hand maids at one of a nationwide set of birthday celebrations for President Roosevelt.
 The following year in 1937 at the Roosevelt Birthday Ball Torlonia was one of a hundred women specially dressed to celebrate the event, she was dressed as "The East", representing the Eastern United States fashion, and in attendance was the President's mother Sara Roosevelt.

 Sculptor Marino Marini created a wax portrait of Marina Torlonia in 1935.